You are here:

-End-of-the-year holidays, celebrations and special occasions usually generate more trash and waste than other "normal" times of the year.
-Check out these tips and tricks for recycling more and creating a lot less trash during your special event.
+End-of-the-year holidays, celebrations, and special occasions usually generate more trash and waste than other times of the year.
+These tips and tricks will help you recycle more and create a lot less trash.

 Decorate your house with LED lights that use 90 percent less energy than conventional holiday lights, and save your family up to $50 on your energy bills during the holiday season!